ACCUPLACER

 Testing Appointment Options:

-- On-Campus Testing: Schedule By Appointment Only Monday through Friday, based on availability or through Group Appointments
+1. On-Campus Testing: Schedule By Appointment Only, Monday through Friday, based on availability or through Group Appointments

-- Remote Virtual Testing through Georgia Southern Testing Office: Scheduled by appointment based on availability (Contact the Testing Office in Statesboro for appointments regardless of campus.)
+2. Remote Virtual Testing through Georgia Southern Testing Office (with Zoom): Scheduled by appointment based on availability, and appointments must be made at least 5 days in advance.
+(Contact the Testing Office in Statesboro for appointments regardless of campus.)

-- Remote Virtual Testing: Testing is offered through Examity (Pay the $10 registration fee and all fees associated with proctoring)
+4. Remote Virtual Testing: Testing is offered through Meazure Learning/ProctorUExamity (Pay the $10 registration fee and all fees associated with proctoring)

 All options must still be scheduled through the Georgia Southern Office of Testing Services.

-It is recommended examinees must schedule their appointment at least two weeks prior to their desired test date and at least one week prior to orientation to allow for retest opportunities.
-Only two attempts are allowed per semester.
+It is recommended that examinees schedule their appointment at least two weeks before their desired test date and at least one week before orientation to allow for retest opportunities.
+Only three attempts are allowed per semester.

 Schedule Your Exam: